gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 AIs in are known to fabricate data.
 In the AI community, the term "hallucinating" is used to describe AI systems generating non-existent data yet the AI presenting it with full confidence as factual.
 The usage and implementation of the data outputted by AI systems bears significant scrutiny.

+<b>Compliance consideration:</b><br>
-Legal consideration: which party is liable for ensuring the factual validity of AI outputs?
+which party is liable for ensuring the factual validity of AI outputs?

 <br>